natbiorg/deep-learning-challenge/README.md

 The model produced is able to predict whether an applicant will be successful with 0.73 accuracy and 0.55 loss.

 <h3> Data Preprocessing</h3>
 The data we receive from Alphabet Soup has 34,299 samples and 12 features.
-The majority of the features are category freatures leading us to convert most of them to dummies.
+The majority of the features are categorical leading us to convert most of them to dummies.

-We are most interested in whether the application was susccessful, what type of application it was, and how the application was classified.
-We convert these category features into dummies so that the majority of columns (44) are now binary.

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
+We drop columns identification columns EIN and Name and covert outlier values for Application Type and Classification to other.
+These values are not relevant for analysis.
+We then tranform the remaining features into binary columns where applicable.
+This leaves us with 43 input features, again the majority of which are binary classification features.

 <h3> Compiling, Training, and Evaluating the Model</h3>
 The model includes 2 hidden layers and 1 output layer for 3 layers todal.
 It has 80 neurons on the first hidden layer, 30 on the second hidden layer for 110 total.